spatialos/gdk-for-unity/docs/reference/concepts/logging.md

 private async void Start()
 {
     var builder = new SpatialOSConnectionHandlerBuilder()
-        .SetConnectionParameters(CreateConnectionParameters(WorkerUtils.UnityClient));
+        .SetConnectionParameters(CreateConnectionParameters(WorkerUtils.UnityClient))
-        .SetConnectionFlow(new ReceptionistFlow(CreateNewWorkerId(WorkerUtils.UnityClient)))
+        .SetConnectionFlow(new ReceptionistFlow(CreateNewWorkerId(WorkerUtils.UnityClient)));

     // Associate a new ForwardingDispatcher instance with this worker. await Connect(builder, new ForwardingDispatcher()).ConfigureAwait(false);
 }
 ```

-This instance handles all logging from the Core and Feature Modules for that worker and it is available for you to use through the methods described below
+This instance handles all logging from the Core and Feature Modules for that worker and is available for you to use through the methods described below

 ## Accessing the log dispatcher